 Shares of Common Stock are authorized for issuance with respect to our compensation plans.
-The following table sets forth information as of March 31, 2016, with respect to compensation plans under which shares of Common Stock are authorized for issuance.
+The following table sets forth information as of March 31, 2017, with respect to compensation plans under which shares of Common Stock are authorized for issuance.

-Plan Category Number of Securities to Be Issued upon Exercise of Outstanding Options, Warrants and Rights (#) Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights (\$) Number of Securities Remaining Available for Future Issuance under Equity Compensation Plans (1) (#) Equity compensation plans approved by shareholders: 2002 Executive Stock Plan 144,267 60.69 - 2007 Stock Incentive Plan (2) 7,934 46.68 591,764 Equity compensation plans not approved by shareholders (3) Total 152,201 59.96 591,764
+Plan Category Number of Securities to Be Issued upon Exercise of Outstanding Options, Warrants and Rights (#) Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights (\$) Number of Securities Remaining Available for Future Issuance under Equity Compensation Plans (1) (#) Equity compensation plans approved by shareholders: 2002 Executive Stock Plan - 2007 Stock Incentive Plan (2) 451,782 Equity compensation plans not approved by shareholders (3) - - - Total - - 451,782

-(1) Amounts exclude any securities to be issued upon exercise of outstanding options, warrants, and rights.
+(1) There are no securities remaining to be issued upon exercise of outstanding options, warrants, and rights.

 (2) The 2007 Stock Incentive Plan permits grants of stock options and stock appreciation rights, and awards of Common Stock, restricted stock, and phantom stock/restricted stock units.
-Of the 591,764 shares of Common Stock remaining available for future issuance under that plan, 274,318 shares are available for awards of Common Stock, restricted stock units, or restricted stock.
+Of the 451,782 shares of Common Stock remaining available for future issuance under that plan, 117,469 shares are available for awards of Common Stock, restricted stock units, or restricted stock.